Skip to content

 Is the Affordable Connectivity Program still open?

-No. The FCC says the Affordable Connectivity Program has ended for now.
+No. The FCC says the Affordable Connectivity Program ended for now.
 Check Lifeline, provider low-cost plans, library hotspots, and local digital equity programs instead.

 What is the best first call if I have no internet?